 Serving Our Students

-Mercy College is proud to be named a Hispanic-Serving Institution.
-The College mission is deeply rooted in the idea that all students have the opportunity to earn a college degree.
+Mercy University is proud to be named a Hispanic-Serving Institution.
+The University mission is deeply rooted in the idea that all students have the opportunity to earn a college degree.

 Today, Mercy enrolls a robust and growing Latino student population and is pleased to be the largest private Hispanic-Serving Institution within 1000 miles, offering students an affordable, high-quality educational experience with vital, built-in supports to help them succeed.

 Many of our students are the first in their families to go to college.
 Their stories reflect the qualities of resilience, persistence, grit, and dedication which brought them to us from all walks of life.
 The University is committed to making sure its students don’t just have access to quality education -- but success – all the way to having that diploma in their hands.

 Mercy Certified as Top Institution for Hispanic Students

 Mercy University is proud to be the first private college in the nation and the first Hispanic-Serving Institution in New York State to receive the Seal of Excelencia from the Excelencia in Education organization.

 This award, given to select colleges and universities across the United States, demonstrates our excellence in ensuring Hispanic students are positioned to succeed.
 We’re committed to serving our diverse population, but more than that, we’re determined to see our Hispanic students thrive!

 This distinction is awarded to institutions of higher education (such as Mercy University) with an enrollment of undergraduate, full-time equivalent students that is at least 25% Hispanic students.

 At Mercy 44% of our undergraduate population is Hispanic, and we’re New York’s largest private Hispanic-Serving Institution.